swiftlang/swift-org-website/contributor-experience-workgroup/index.md

 ## Charter

-The Contributor Experience Workgroup is devoted to
+The Contributor Experience Workgroup is devoted to:
-- improving the mechanics and ergonomics of contributing to the Swift compiler and related open source repositories by
+- improving the mechanics and ergonomics of contributing to the Swift compiler and related open source repositories by:
-  - providing guidance and setting expectations for the GitHub pull request and issue workflows
+  - providing guidance and setting expectations for the GitHub pull request and issue workflows.
-  - maintaining onboarding documentation
+  - maintaining onboarding documentation.
-  - adding and managing GitHub labels
+  - adding and managing GitHub labels.
-- providing support systems and facilitating collaboration amongst contributors through
+- providing support systems and facilitating collaboration amongst contributors through:
-  - the Swift Mentorship Program
+  - the Swift Mentorship Program.
-  - community groups
+  - community groups.
-  - collaboration tools and spaces to connect with other contributors
+  - collaboration tools and spaces to connect with other contributors.

 ### Diversity